KelvenH/CarbSum/README.md

   * Further 'personalised' options available after sign-in
   * Minimal use of images and animations to enhance screen loading times
   * Allow user to build a menu of multiple items and save for future use
-  * Allow users to create their own entries and edit existing entries (including previously saved menus)
+  * Allow users to create their own entries and edit existing entries
-  * Add an alarm feature - used to support reminder where later bolus is also required

   ### Data
   Data will be held in a series of collections hosted on MongoDB.